 The market values of bonds and other debt securities are affected by changes in interest rates.
 In general, when interest rates rise, the market value of a debt security declines, and when interest rates decline, the market value of a debt security increases.
 Generally, the longer the maturity and duration of a debt security, the greater its sensitivity to interest rates.
 Duration is a measure of a debt security's sensitivity to changes in interest rates.
 For every 1% change in interest rates, a debt security's price generally changes approximately 1% in the opposite direction for every year of duration.
-For example, if a portfolio of debt securities has an average weighted duration of three years, its value can be expected to fall about 3% if interest rates rise by 1%.
-Conversely, the portfolio's value can be expected to rise approximately 3% if interest rates fall by 1%.
+For example, if a portfolio of debt securities has an average weighted duration of three years, its value can be expected to fall about 3% if interest rates rates fall by 1%.
 The yields received by the Series on its investments will generally decline as interest rates decline.